THIS WEBPAGE IS ALSO AVAILABLE

-The feast of Corpus Christi, celebrating the body and blood of our Lord Jesus Christ with its special liturgies, hymns, and processions, occurs 10 days after Pentecost and is observed on the Liturgical Calendar in the United States the following Sunday, June 18th this year.
+The feast of Corpus Christi, celebrating the body and blood of our Lord Jesus Christ with its special liturgies, hymns, and processions, occurs 10 days after Pentecost and is observed on the Liturgical Calendar in the United States on the following Sunday.

 This special feast day reminds us of something sadly forgotten by many Catholics, and denied by Protestants and evangelicals: That the host (the wafer of unleavened bread) and the wine we receive in communion at Mass, once consecrated by a priest, become really and truly the body, blood, soul, and divinity of our Lord Jesus Christ in the Eucharist under the appearance (also called the accidents) of bread and wine!

 There is a fancy name for this: transubstantiation.
 This informative article includes some very good and meaty theological arguments for this concept from various Church Fathers.

 In addition, this passage from the Summa Theologica by one of the church’s greatest theologians St. Thomas Aquinas also provides substantial support for our belief in Christ’s presence in the Eucharist (no pun intended!)

 What we call the Real Presence has a solid scriptural foundation as well in our Lord’s preaching about it in chapter 6 of St. John’s Gospel (verses 48-59).
 Jesus certainly startled many of his followers, and many of them left Him (John 6:66) after he said four times (John 6:53-56) that one needed to eat His flesh and drink His blood to have life within them, that his flesh was real food and his blood real drink (John 6:55)!

 And what’s worse, the word used in the original Greek of the evangelist’s Gospel was gnaw not just eat!
 St. John gives us this reaction from many of Jesus’ disciples: “This is a hard saying.
 Who can listen to it?”
 (John 6:60)